peterbrittain/asciimatics/doc/source/widgets.rst

 Callbacks
 ~~~~~~~~~
-A callback is simply a function that you pass into another function to be
+A callback is just a function that you pass into another function to be
 called when the associated event occurs.
 In asciimatics, they can usually be
 identified by the fact that they start with "on_" and correspond to a
 significant input action from the user, e.g. `on_click`.

 When writing your application, you simply need to decide which events you
 want to use to trigger some processing and create apropriate callbacks.
 The
-simplest pattern is to use a `Button` and define an `on_click` callback.
+most common pattern is to use a `Button` and define an `on_click` callback.

 In addition, there are other events that can be triggered when widget values
 change.
 These can be used to provide dynamic effects like enabling/disabling